MaynotbeGarychan/CEEHW/README.md

 ### Features
 This is a repo to manage the HW of one of my attended courses.
 Here are the features of this repo:
-- PDE problem: 1D Wave, 2D Poisson, Newmark beta time integration scheme, Absorbing boundary condition(to be implemented).
+- PDE problem: 1D Wave static, 1D Wave dynamic, 2D Poisson static, Time integration scheme, Absorbing boundary condition.
 - Matrix solver: Gauss pivot elimination algorithm, Conjugate gradient algorithm, matrix basic operation.
 - Mesh generation: 2D Delaunay triangulation.
 - Database: basic and simple data format, database, I/O for FEM.